 Credit card sign-up bonuses of 75,000 or 100,000 points were once a rarity, but no more!
 As issuers try to attract new customers during these turbulent times, they have been extending some of the highest welcome offers we’ve ever seen on popular products like the Chase Sapphire Preferred® Card and the Marriott Bonvoy Boundless™ Credit Card.

-Now, Amex is targeting well-heeled road warriors by upping the offer on the Platinum Card® from American Express to 75,000 bonus points after spending $5,000 in the first six months instead—a 25 percent premium.
+Now, Amex is targeting well-heeled road warriors by upping the offer on the Platinum Card® from American Express to 75,000 bonus points after spending $5,000 in the first six months instead—a 25 percent premium (terms apply).
 Not only that, but you can also earn a whopping 10 points per dollar on up to $15,000 in combined purchases at U.S. gas stations and U.S. supermarkets in the first six months.
 Maxing out those combined bonuses, you’re looking at a potential points haul of 225,000 points.
-Though it does carry a $550 annual fee, the Amex Platinum Card is brimming with other benefits that savvy travelers can reap a tremendous amount of value from year after year.
+Though it does carry a $550 annual fee (see rates and fees), the Amex Platinum Card is brimming with other benefits that savvy travelers can reap a tremendous amount of value from year after year.
 Here are eight reasons you might want to apply right now.